digitalassassins/TdarrMathsPlugins/README.md

 ![alt text](https://github.com/digitalassassins/TdarrMathsPlugins/blob/main/screenshots/22-GreaterLess-Tutorial.png "Add Tdarr Calculation Plugin, Tdarr add a number to a variable")

 ## How to Use Odd/Even Plugin
+When we add the plugin to the flow, we can then edit the plugin settings.
+Again it's pretty self-explanatory, We add the number we want to check if it's Odd or Even into the Check Number box.
+Again if you would like to check variables, you must type the full variable: e.g. `{{{args.variables.user.myVariable}}}`.
+This allows us to match against not just the Local flow variables but also the Global and Library variables.
+If the number is Even it exits through point 1, if the number is odd, it exits through point 2.
 ![alt text](https://github.com/digitalassassins/TdarrMathsPlugins/blob/main/screenshots/31-OddEven-PluginSettings.png "Add Tdarr Calculation Plugin, Tdarr add a number to a variable")

+You can see from the tutorial image below, that we are going to do something similar with the `Var Calculation` plugin.
+We will set the variable as 2 and check if its odd or even. it will be Even so exit from point 1.
+We will then use the `Var Calculation` plugin to add one to the number, to make it an Odd number so it can progress.
+Why would we need an Even / Odd checker?
+FFMPEG Filters such as `dynaudnorm`, `atadenoise`, `convolution`, `nlmeans`, `nlmeans_vulkan` require only an odd number within a range otherwise FFMPEG will fail and spit out an error message. checking the input before we pass it to the CLI is useful to ensure it doesn't break our code.
+Especially when using automated calculations on the filter values.
 ![alt text](https://github.com/digitalassassins/TdarrMathsPlugins/blob/main/screenshots/32-OddEven-Tutorial.png "Add Tdarr Calculation Plugin, Tdarr add a number to a variable")

 ## How to Use ArrayLoop Plugin